Black Box Car Insurance Quotes for Young Drivers

 What is black box car insurance?

-A telematics insurance policy basically means that the insurance company monitors the way you drive this is usually in a ‘black box’ format.
+A telematics insurance policy means the insurance company monitors how you drive the same in a ‘black box’ format.
 A small device that’s fitted to your car and actively feeds back information to the insurer on how safely you’re driving!

-Another benefit of a telematics box is tracking your car in the event of a theft.
-As the black box uses GPS, the police can use your black box to track where the location of your vehicle.
+Another benefit of a telematics box is tracking your car in case of theft.
+As the black box uses GPS, the police can use your black box to track the location of your vehicle.

 How much does black box car insurance cost?